xnvme/xnvme/cijoe/templates/perf_report/bench.jinja2.rst

 Results
 =======

-.. raw:: pdf

-   PageBreak
+The line plots, in this section, display the relationship between iodepth on the x-axis and IOPS (Input/Output Operations Per Second) on the y-axis, illustrating how IOPS performance varies with different iodepth values.

 libaio
 ------

 Comparing ``bdev_xnvme``, with ``io_mechanism=libaio``, to ``bdev_aio``.

-The line plot below displays the relationship between iodepth on the x-axis and IOPS (Input/Output Operations Per Second) on the y-axis, illustrating how IOPS performance varies with different iodepth values.

 .. image:: bdevperf_lineplot_libaio.png
    :align: center